Saint John The Baptist – John the Forerunner

 Greece: Mount Athos (The Holy Mountain).

-The left hand of John the Baptist can be found in:
+The left hand of John the Baptist, according to legend, can be found in:

 West Bengal: Armenian Apostolic Church of Saint John.